View Wyland Estus's Obituary on scrantontimes.com and share memories

 Be the first to share your memories or express your condolences in the Guest Book for Wyland A. Estus.

-Also surviving are children, Debbie Davis; Connie Winters; friends, Estus, Roger and D.J.
-Capoccia; and Anita Shoemaker; grandchildren; great-grandchildren; nieces and nephews.
+Also surviving are children, Debbie Davis, Connie Winters, Friend Estus, Roger and D.J.
+Capoccia, and Anita Shoemaker; grandchildren; great-grandchildren; nieces and nephews.

 He was also preceded in death by an infant son, David; and brothers, Herman and Donald.

-Friends may call Tuesday morning from 10 a.m. until time of service.
+Friends may call Tuesday from 10 until time of service.
 Interment, Fairview Memorial Park, Elmhurst Twp.

-Memorial contributions may be made to the Sterling United Methodist Church, 567 Sterling Road, Sterling, PA 18463.
+Memorial contributions may be made to Sterling United Methodist Church, 567 Sterling Road, Sterling, PA 18463.